 To apply for federal financial aid, students must submit a Free Application for Federal Student Aid (FAFSA).
 The application can be completed on line at www.fafsa.ed.gov.
 In completing the form, you will need to indicate the University of Iowa code (001892).
 The UI Office of Student Financial Aid provides more information.
 The rules and regulations governing federal student loans change frequently, often without advanced notice.
-Participants are encouraged to contact the Consortium Office and/or the UI Office of Student Financial Aid for assistance, if necessary.
+Participants are encouraged to contact the University of Iowa Office of Student Financial Aid for assistance if needed.

 Canadian citizens are eligible to apply for loans provided through the Canada Student Loans Program.
 The program allows students to borrow money from the Canadian government to pursue higher education.
 The Canada Student Loans Program Web site offers information about a wide-range of topics, including who qualifies for loans, how to apply for a loan and how to repay the loan after graduation.
 To apply for a loan, applicants must contact the provincial student assistance program in their province to receive application forms and additional information.
 Additional information can also be obtained by visiting the Human Resources Development Canada (Développement des ressources humaines Canada) site.

 The CIMBA Loan Program Fund provides low-interest (and in some cases, no-interest) loans to cover up to $4,000 in tuition for participants from developing countries where it is difficult to obtain sufficient funds to attend the CIMBA program.
 The loan is repayable over a five-year period, with payments beginning five months after degree completion.
 The program does not cover living expenses.
 Students must gain full acceptance into the CIMBA program, confirm their intention to participate in the program, demonstrate financial need and meet specified merit-based criteria (university performance, GMAT, and personal interview).